-Positive School Culture Thrives When Relationships Abound –
+School Culture Thrives When Relationships Abound

 By Jim Grout

 It seems like this is an intuitive concept, but for many reasons, that basic human skill of connecting with others is absent in so many settings and is in dire need of a reboot.
 It goes on to describe those interactions as beginning at the top, with the principal, and continuing down through and including the school’s adult community, from administrators to teachers.
 This theory is solid but missing from the approach is an important constituency in the culture puzzle: the students.
-Why do students matter so much in the formation of a strong school culture?
+Why do students matter so much in the formation of strong school culture?

-EOL is an enhancement curriculum framework, combining social and emotional learning, leadership training and team building activities.
+In sum, EOL is an enhancement curriculum framework, combining SEL, leadership training, and team-building activities.
 It has resulted in statistically significant improvements in the following skills:

-To learn more about EOL click here to watch a short video=>https://youtu.be/0LD6ygQwNKg
+To learn more about EOL click here to watch a short video.